mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

-﻿# Underlying Transport over Ethernet (*PRELIMINARY*)
+﻿# Underlying Transport over Ethernet

-> **This article is under development and will be subject of further modification after collecting more feedback from software developers and OPC Foundation.**

 The main goal of this document is to provide instruction on how to expand the transport protocol stack for OOI Networking of the **Semantic Data** over the `Ethernet` to be compliant with the specifications mentioned in the section *Normative references*.